WATCH TRAILER

 Told entirely through archival footage of the trial itself and contemporaneous news coverage, The Eichmann Trial documents one of the most shocking trials in history, and the birth of Holocaust awareness and education.

-The Eichmann Trial premiered at the Miami Jewish Film Festival in 2023, and was released in Digital HD in 2024 by Virgil Films (‘Glen Campbell: I’ll Be Me’, 'Restrepo’).
+The Eichmann Trial premiered at the Miami Jewish Film Festival in 2023, and was released on DVD and in Digital HD in 2024 by Virgil Films (‘Glen Campbell: I’ll Be Me’, 'Restrepo’).

 THE TRIAL